enterstudio/Microsoft-Lync-Connector/README.md

 The OAuthTokenIssuer certificate needs to be exported from the Lync Server and imported into the Zimbra Social server(s).

-Once imported the Lync Certificate needs to grant permission to the Application Pool.
+Once imported the Application Pool account needs permission to the Lync Certificate.

 - Click Start and type mmc
 - Select Add/Remove Snap-in from the File menu